 Theme 4: Group Work Teaching Strategy 5: Using Groupwork in the Multilingual Classroom Aspect How it works Strand Codeswitching This is about switching between the languages one knows for different parts of a task.
-T4-5S Greetings This is about valuing and building on the multilingual skills of your pupils by asking them to teach and practise greetings in the home languages to the whole class.
+T4-5C Greetings This is about valuing and building on the multilingual skills of your student teachers by asking them to teach and practise greetings in the home languages to the whole class.
 T4-5i Labels Make the different languages spoken in the classroom visible by labeling features and objects in the classroom in the different languages.
-T4-5i Multilingual Word Wall Create an evolving word wall in your classroom, by posting up useful words and expressions in your pupils' home languages.
-T4-5M Language Grouping Create groups where pupils who speak the same language are together when working on language-rich tasks e.g.storytelling.
-T4-5E
+T4-5i Multilingual Word Wall Create an evolving word wall in your classroom, by posting up useful words and expressions in your student teachers' home languages.
+T4-5B Language Grouping Create groups where student teachers who speak the same language are together when working on language-rich tasks e.g.storytelling.
+T4-5A